-Mental Health Peer Work Development and Promotion
+Mental Health Lived Experience Work Development and Promotion

 The need to develop a national professional peer workforce and encourage support structures and professional development for the peer workforce is a key priority for the Commission.
 Mental Health Peer Work has been an area of focus for the National Mental Health Commission since our establishment in 2012.